Kindergarten

 Kindergarten is a preschool educational approach based on playing, singing, practical activities such as drawing, and social interaction as part of the transition from home to school.
-Such institutions were originally made in the late 18th century in Germany, Bavaria and Alsace to serve children whose parents both worked outside home.
+Such institutions were originally made in the late 18th century in Germany and Alsace to serve children whose parents both worked outside home.
 The term was coined by German pedagogue Friedrich Fröbel, whose approach globally influenced early-years education.
-Today, the term is used in many countries to describe a variety of educational institutions and learning spaces for children ranging from 2 to 6 years of age, based on a variety of teaching methods.
+Today, the term is used in many countries to describe a variety of educational institutions and learning spaces for children ranging from two to six years of age, based on a variety of teaching methods.

 History

 Early years and development

 In 1779, Johann Friedrich Oberlin and Louise Scheppler founded in Strasbourg an early establishment for caring for and educating preschool children whose parents were absent during the day.
 At about the same time, in 1780, similar infant establishments were created in Bavaria.
 In 1802, Princess Pauline zur Lippe established a preschool center in Detmold, the capital of the then principality of Lippe, Germany (now in the State of North Rhine-Westphalia).

 In 1816, Robert Owen, a philosopher and pedagogue, opened the first British and probably globally the first infants school in New Lanark, Scotland.
-In conjunction with his venture for cooperative mills Owen wanted the children to be given a good moral education so that they would be fit for work.
+In conjunction with his venture for cooperative mills, Owen wanted the children to be given a good moral education so that they would be fit for work.
 His system was successful in producing obedient children with basic literacy and numeracy.

 Samuel Wilderspin opened his first infant school in London in 1819, and went on to establish hundreds more.
-He published many works on the subject, and his work became the model for infant schools throughout England and further afield.
+He published many works on the subject, and his work became the model for infant schools in Great Britain and further afield.
 Play was an important part of Wilderspin's system of education.
 He is credited with inventing the playground.
 In 1823, Wilderspin published On the Importance of Educating the Infant Poor, based on the school.
 He began working for the Infant School Society the next year, informing others about his views.
 He also wrote The Infant System, for developing the physical, intellectual, and moral powers of all children from 1 to seven years of age.